Kazakhstan–Kyrgyzstan relations: Modern era

+Negotiations on the delimitation of the state border between Kazakhstan and Kyrgyzstan were conducted from November 1999 and concluded on 15 December 2001 with the signing in Astana of the Intergovernmental Treaty on the Kazakhstan–Kyrgyzstan State Border, which entered into force on 5 August 2008.
+Work on the installation of border markers along the Kazakh–Kyrgyz state border has been completed.
+On 25 December 2017, the President of Kazakhstan, Nursultan Nazarbayev, and the President of Kyrgyzstan, Sooronbay Jeenbekov, signed the Treaty on the Demarcation of the Kazakh–Kyrgyz State Border.

 On April 26, 2007, the presidents of Kazakhstan and Kyrgyzstan signed an agreement to create an "International Supreme Council" between the two states.
 This historic event took place during an official visit of the Kazakh president to the Kyrgyzstan capital, Bishkek.
 Kazakhstan is extremely important to northern Kyrgyzstan.
 For some period in the mid-1990s, the virtual closure of Manas Airport at Bishkek made Kazakhstan's capital, Almaty, the principal point of entry to Kyrgyzstan.
 Kyrgyzstan's northwestern city of Talas receives nearly all of its services through the city of Taraz, across the border in Kazakhstan.